SunSeaLucky/CHARLS/README.md

 | Age                                 | ba004                                    |
 | Sex                                 | rgender                                  |

 ### Calculate cognitive impairment score
 `Highest Level of Education Attained` and `Age` is also considered in the calculation.

-We firstly delete people who's age is less than `45`, then calculation of score is following below:
+We firstly remove people who's age is less than `45`, then the calculation of score is followed as below:
 |Score|Education|
 |-|-|
 |21|Abnormal for 8-th grade education|